mariuskkt/test-talech/README.md

 * CRUD ready
 * fakers,seeders ready
 To-do list:
-* Controllers needs to be optimized, some methods needs to be separated in to to the classes and needs to be used in controller methods
 * Form input of photo needs to be changed from URL to file
 * Change "type" input from text to select, with given list of product types